Oxen-AI/oxen-release/README.md

 ## Setup User

-For your commit history, you will have to setup your local Oxen user name and email.
+For your commit history, you will have to set up your local Oxen user name and email.
 This is what will show up in `oxen log` or in the OxenHub dashboard for who changed what.

 ```bash
 $ oxen config --name "YOUR_NAME" --email "YOUR_EMAIL"